Skip to content

 Relationships

-Relationships describe the connections, data flows and interactions of the elements,
+Relationships describe the connections, data flows and interactions within your model.

 model {